Norsk/serverless_telegram_bot_example/README.md

+Apologies for contacting you this way - I could not see any means of reaching out to you otherwise.

 # Cloud Telegram Bot

 -1.
 Find @BotFather in Telegram and send them "/newbot" and name of your new bot after that